West Ham station attack

 The West Ham station attack was a bombing and shooting attack at West Ham station in east London on 15 March 1976.
 A 5 lb bomb on a Metropolitan line train exploded prematurely in the front carriage of the train, injuring seven passengers.
 The bomb detonated prior to reaching the City of London, where it was thought the intended target was Liverpool Street station at rush hour.
 Adrian Vincent Donnelly, a Provisional Irish Republican Army (IRA) member, then shot Post Office engineer Peter Chalk in the chest, and killed train driver Julius Stephen, who had attempted to catch him.
-Donelly exited the station to the street and threatened people with his revolver before PC Raymond Kiff caught up with him.
-Shouting "You English bastards!", Donelly shot himself in the chest, but he survived and was apprehended by Kiff.
+Donnelly exited the station to the street and threatened people with his revolver before PC Raymond Kiff caught up with him.
+Shouting "You English bastards!", Donnelly shot himself in the chest, but he survived and was apprehended by Kiff.

 Perpetrator

-Adrian Donelly, 36 at the time, was originally from Castlefin, County Donegal, in the Republic of Ireland but lived in London from 1971.
+Adrian Vincent Donnelly, 36 at the time, was originally from Castlefin, County Donegal, in the Republic of Ireland but lived in London from 1971.
 He was part of an active service unit involved in planting 16 bombs.
 In 1977 at the Old Bailey, he was convicted of murder and attempted murder.
 He was sentenced to life imprisonment by Mr Justice Croom-Johnson with a minimum of 30 years.
 He was released after 21 years in August 1998 as one of the earliest beneficiaries of the Good Friday Agreement's prisoner release scheme.
 He died on 25 August 2019.